Search waiting | Matsusada Precision

 proper connection diagram

-There will be a larger voltage drop at loads 2 and 3.
+Loads further from the power supply (Loads 2 and 3) will experience a greater voltage drop.
 The ripple at those loads will also increase due to the current of each load.

-When connecting to a dielectric load, use a diode with a rating larger than the output voltage and current of the power supply as shown in the diagram below.
+When connecting to an inductive load, use a diode with a rating larger than the output voltage and current of the power supply as shown in the diagram below.
 This diode will protect the power supply from a voltage kickback from the load.

 This is a circuit diagram with a diode to protect the power supply.